 Children who are referred to Speech and Language Therapy Service will receive an assessment of their strengths and needs.
 This may be through observations, discussion or direct assessment.
 Advice and support is then given to parents, carers, and others who spend time with the child to help them best support the child’s speech, language and communication needs

-Training opportunities are also available for a range of for parents, carers and professionals including Signalong training.
+Training opportunities are also available for a range of parents, carers and professionals including Signalong training.

 Swindon Portage and Special Tots

 Swindon Portage and Special Tots services support preschool children with special educational needs and disabilities (SEND).
-A child may be referred to Swindon Portage for the home visiting programme and children with specific identified needs can be referred to Special Tots group at the Salt Way Centre.
+A child may be referred to Swindon Portage for the home visiting programme where there are two or more areas of need, and children with specific identified needs can be referred to Special Tots group based at the Salt Way Centre.
 Their activities include:

 - Bespoke individualised teaching at home and/or in group session